The Doors (album): Early reception

+Retrospective reception

-The Doors has since been frequently ranked by critics as one of the greatest albums of all time; according to Acclaimed Music, it is the 36th most ranked record on all-time lists.
-In 1998, the album was named the 70th greatest album of all time in a "Music of the Millennium" poll conducted in the UK by HMV Group, Channel 4, The Guardian and Classic FM.
+The Doors has since been ranked by critics as one of the greatest albums of all time.
+In 1985, Sounds magazine ranked it the ninth greatest album of all time.
+In 1993, New Musical Express writers cited The Doors the 25th greatest album of all time, while in 1998, it was named the 70th in a "Music of the Millennium" poll conducted in the UK by HMV, Channel 4, The Guardian and Classic FM.
 In 2003, Parke Puterbaugh of Rolling Stone called the record "the L.A. foursome's most successful marriage of rock poetics with classically tempered hard rock – a stoned, immaculate classic."
 Sean Egan of BBC Music opines, "The eponymous debut of the Doors took popular music into areas previously thought impossible: the incitement to expand one's consciousness of opener 'Break on Through' was just the beginning of its incendiary agenda."
-AllMusic critic Richie Unterberger, lauded The Doors as a "tremendous debut album, and indeed one of the best first-time outings in rock history", concluding in his review that "The End" was "a haunting cap to an album whose nonstop melodicism and dynamic tension would never be equaled by the group again, let alone bettered."
+AllMusic critic Richie Unterberger lauded The Doors as a "tremendous debut album" and "one of the best first-time outings in rock history", whose "nonstop melodicism and dynamic tension would never be equaled by the group again, let alone bettered."

-The Doors has been numerously cited as the group's finest record.
+The Doors has been often cited as the group's finest record.
 In 2000, the album was voted number 46 in Colin Larkin's All Time Top 1000 Albums.
 The Doors was ranked No. 42 on Rolling Stones list of "The 500 Greatest Albums of All Time".
 When the list was revised in 2020, the album was repositioned at No. 86.
-Two of the album's songs, "Light My Fire" and "The End", were also among on Rolling Stone's 2004 list "The 500 Greatest Songs of All Time".
+Two of the album's songs, "Light My Fire" and "The End", also appeared on Rolling Stone's 2004 list "The 500 Greatest Songs of All Time".
 Q magazine readers ranked the album at No. 75 on its list of the "100 Greatest Albums Ever", while NME magazine at No. 226 on their respective list "500 Greatest Albums of All Time".
 In 2007, Rolling Stone included it on their list of The 40 Essential Albums of 1967.
-More recently in 2020, online media magazine Loudwire placed The Doors one of the "25 Legendary Rock Albums With No Weak Songs".
-In a list published the next year in February, Ultimate Classic Rock cited it as the fourth-top psychedelic rock album of all time.
+More recently, online media magazine Loudwire considers The Doors one of the "25 Legendary Rock Albums With No Weak Songs".
+Ultimate Classic Rock cited it as the fourth-top psychedelic rock album of all time.